manzinello/mailgo.js.org/docs/usage-tel.md

 title: Usage for tel
 ---

-mailgo will substitute all the `tel` and `callto` links from version `0.7.0`.
+mailgo will substitute automatically all the `tel` and `callto` links from version `0.7.0`.

-The default options enabled here are the opening in WhatsApp, default call and copy the phone number.
+The default options enabled here are the opening in WhatsApp, Skype, default call and copy the phone number.
 To enable Telegram you have to provide the username to mailgo element, <a href="/docs/telegram">read here</a>.
-Skype is enabled by default with the phone number, if you want to use the username you can specify it: <a href="/docs/skype">read this</a>.
+Skype is enabled by default with the phone number, if you want to use the Skype username you can specify it: <a href="/docs/skype">read this</a>.

 ## Default